Asian shares track Wall St gains as inflation fears subside

 ADVERTISEMENT

-ENERGY: Oil futures extended gains.
-U.S. benchmark crude rose 87 cents to $61.47 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: U.S. benchmark crude oil rose 38 cents to $60.98 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose $1.41, or 2.4 percent, to settle at $60.60 a barrel on Wednesday.
-Brent crude, used to price international oils, gained 72 cents to $65.08 a barrel in London.
+Brent crude, used to price international oils, gained 35 cents to $64.71 a barrel in London.